usdot-jpo-ode/wzdx/spec-content/objects/Restriction.md

 # Restriction Object
 The `Restriction` object describes a restriction on a roadway or lane.
 This object is used by the [WorkZoneRoadEvent](/spec-content/objects/WorkZoneRoadEvent.md) and [Lane](/spec-content/objects/Lane.md) objects.

-This object is also used by the [RoadRestrictionFeed](https://github.com/usdot-jpo-ode/TDx/blob/main/spec-content/objects/Restriction.md).

 ## Properties
 Name | Type | Description | Conformance | Notes
 --- | --- | --- | --- | ---